York Street Station's Cross

 The arrangement of these five red tiles has clear similarity with the symbol of the Red Cross Society.
 But is there any connection?

-The Canadian Red Cross in Fredericton have not confirmed whether there might have been a medical or training centre at the station.
+The Canadian Red Cross in Fredericton haven't confirmed whether there might have been a medical or training centre at the station.
 Neither have they said it was ever a Red Cross blood collection centre and/or an emergency operations centre run by them in times of flooding from the St. John River, just 1 km to the north-east of the station.
 Such use of the station building does seem unlikely.

 Decoration?

-But we are left with a niggling doubt...
+But we're left with a niggling doubt...

 If you know the background to the cross on that wall, please email us.